 I am lucky enough that I now get the best of both worlds.
 The flexibility of my work means that I can take it anywhere in the world with me, which is very exciting and very fortunate.
 It is not lost on me how lucky I am to be able to do what I love while also travelling and seeing the world.
 To forge my career while simultaneously adventuring around the world is a dream come true, and I could not be happier or more grateful that this is my life.

 The Global Chapters is a project that I initially launched in November 2017.
-I have since relaunched it here and am so excited to share all of the travel experiences I have had so far, and where I end up next, both with my partner and loved ones, and by myself.
+I have since relaunched it here and am so excited to share all of the travel experiences I have had so far, and where I end up next, both with Josh and loved ones, and by myself.

 Let’s do this!